xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     filters: serial port filters, invalid, reserved.
     enable_report: whether to enable report, default is True
         Note: if enable_report is True, the self.last_used_position and self.last_used_angles value is the current position of robot
-    report_type: report type('normal'/'rich'/'real'), only available in socket way, default is 'rich'
+    report_type: report type('normal'/'rich'), only available in socket way, default is 'rich'
         Note:
-            'normal': Reported at a frequency of 10 Hz 'rich': Reported at a frequency of 10 Hz, more reported content than normal 'real': Reported at a frequency of 100 Hz, same as the content reported by normal, but the frequency is different
+            'normal': Reported at a frequency of 10 Hz 'rich': Reported at a frequency of 10 Hz, more reported content than normal
     check_tcp_limit: check the tcp param value out of limit or not, default is True
         Note: only check the param roll/pitch/yaw of the interface `set_position`
     check_joint_limit: check the joint param value out of limit or not, default is True